alexeydott/VirtualPostgreSQL/README.md

 # VirtualPostgreSQL

 VirtualPostgreSQL is a SQLite extension that exposes PostgreSQL tables, views, materialized views, foreign tables, approved query results, and PostGIS data as SQLite virtual tables.
 Once loaded, remote data can be accessed through standard SQLite SQL.
-It can be queried, filtered, ordered, joined with local tables, streamed or materialized, and? when a stable key is available - modified using INSERT, UPDATE, and DELETE within transactions and savepoints.
+It can be queried, filtered, ordered, joined with local tables, streamed or materialized, and, when a stable key is available - modified using INSERT, UPDATE, and DELETE within transactions and savepoints.

 Currently, the extension is distributed as a single virtualpostgresql.dll for Win32 and Win64.
 It includes the required PostgreSQL client, TLS, compression, and private SQLite components, so no separate libpq or supporting client DLLs are required.